stolostron/managedcluster-import-controller/docs/managedcluster_manual_import.md

 The manual import process has 2 phases, first create the necessary resources on the hub, and then deploy the agent on the managed cluster.

-You can use the scripts available at [applier-samples-for-acm](https://github.com/open-cluster-management/applier-samples-for-acm) to ease the import process.

 ## Creating a namespace in which the cluster will get imported
 On the Hub cluster: